Frequently Asked Questions

 - Needs of a patient population or research community

 - Obligations to the sponsors of the research

 How is inventorship determined?

-Inventorship is determined in accordance with U.S. patent law.
+Inventorship is determined in accordance with US patent law.
 Inventorship is limited to those individuals who have made an intellectual contribution to the conception of the invention which is embodied by one or more claims described in the patent application.
 The Office for Technology Development does not determine who should be named as an inventor.
 This is the responsibility of outside counsel assigned to the file.
-Inventorship may be amended during the course of patent prosecution.
+No individual at UT Southwestern can decide inventorship, although it is important to identify any individuals connected with the project.
+Inventorship may be amended by the attorney during the course of patent prosecution.

 Can software be patented?